segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 Our Cloud-mode Adobe Analytics destination also provides support for **Adobe Mobile Services** "states", "actions", and lifecycle events, metrics, and dimensions.

-*Note*: Segment only supports Adobe Heartbeat through device-mode implementations, using Segment's javascript source or mobile SDKs unbunbled.
+*Note*: Segment only supports Adobe Heartbeat through device-mode implementations, using Segment's javascript source or mobile SDKs unbundled.

 ### Connecting Segment to Adobe Analytics